 Okay, Trex is AMAZING for cake decoration.
 If you haven't already discovered it, it's a great, greasy alternative to a tonne of icing sugar when rolling icing and marzipan.
 It doesn't dry them out, and it's so malleable.
 All you have to do is rub a bit between your (washed) hands, on your rolling pin and the work surface.
 Roll away!
 (I know, I discovered it once I had actually got as far as the green stars, div.)

-1) Melt a few tablespoons of marmalade in a pan with some boiled water until you have a runny consistency.
+1) Melt a few tablespoons of marmalade in a pan with some boiled water until you have a runny consistency.2) Paint this over your cake using a cook's brush.
+Cover the cake with rolled marzipan.

-4) Mix red icing and flower paste together to create your bow.
+3) Use cool, boiled water to paint onto your marzipan before transferring your icing onto the cake.
+Leave to set for a day or two.4) Mix red icing and flower paste together to create your bow.
 Flower paste helps icing harden, so it's ideal for decoration.
 Roll very thinly, and cut strips long enough to cover the lengths of your cake.
 Create a cross for the ribbon on your cake.

 5) Take a strip of icing/paste mix the same width as your "ribbon."
 Pinch in the centre, and fold both ends together.
 Take another short strip of "ribbon" icing and wrap around the centre of the bow to hide the folds.